Seeker14491/DistanceSteamworks/README.md

 - .NET Core SDK to build DistanceSteamworksProxy
 - Rust nightly to build distance-log and "manager"
+- Yarn and Parcel, to build distance-log-frontend
 - Python, if you will make use of the "build.py" build script

 Most code is cross-platform and should build and run on Windows, Mac, and Linux.
 An exception is the "manager" program, which is only written for running on Linux.

 A build script "build.py" is provided that builds everything and copies things into the right places, but it'll only work on Windows 10 with WSL installed, and it just builds for Linux x64.
-If your setup is different you will need to tweak this file.
+You will need Rust installed inside WSL.
+If your setup is different you will need to tweak this file, or just build what you need individually.
 This script builds everything into the `out\linux-x64` directory.

 ## Running